About this Dashboard

 How was this dashboard developed?

-Data from OFM’s Public Centralized Higher Education Enrollment System (PCHEES) was compiled by OFM staff, who shared it with the public four-year institutions’ institutional researchers and the Council of Presidents for their review of definitions, calculations and processes.
-The Office of Financial Management used Tableau to create the dashboard, and examples of format were shared with COP and legislative staff for comment.
+Data from PCHEES is compiled by OFM staff, who shared it with the institutions’ institutional researchers and the COP for their review of definitions, calculations and processes.
+The OFM used Tableau to create the dashboard, and examples of format were shared with COP and legislative staff for comment.
 Usability sessions were conducted and changes to the display were made based on user recommendations.

 Why isn’t all of higher education included in this dashboard?

-The legislation only refers to the public four-year institutions.
-The State Board for Community and Technical Colleges has information about the public community and technical colleges’ enrollment and completions and the Independent Colleges of Washington has information about the private, not-for-profit four-year institutions enrollment and completions.
+The legislation only refers to the the Washington State public four-year institutions.
+The State Board for Community and Technical Colleges (SBCTC) has information about the public community and technical colleges’ enrollment and completions and the Independent Colleges of Washington has information about the private, not-for-profit four-year institutions enrollment and completions.

 When I choose particular measures, the chart display is blank.
 Why?